reeseovine/dotfiles-old/README.md

 It's also highly tailored to my needs and setup which means you might need to translate some of the code to work with your desktop if you use different programs than me.

 _**BUG:** Does not report errors correctly._
+_**NOTE:** My backup server has been down for several months and I don't know when I'll have it back up again.
+There are a few issues that have gone unaddressed for a while because of this.
+Please check back later for updates._

 ### Scripts you should know about that weren't mentioned elsewhere